semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

     connections.

 Note that we’re using dollar ($) variables in the file.
-This gives us some flexibility to reuse it the same manifest for several deployments.
+This gives us some flexibility to reuse the same manifest for deploying to multiple environments.

 ## TODO Unclear when is best to do this and in what detail to walk through